 Average Balances, Interest and Average Yields.
-The following table sets forth certain information relating to our average balance sheets and reflects the average yield on interest-earning assets and average cost of interest-bearing liabilities, interest earned and interest paid for the periods indicated.
+The following tables set forth certain information relating to our average balance sheets and reflects the average yield on interest-earning assets and average cost of interest-bearing liabilities, interest earned and interest paid for the periods indicated.
 Such yields and costs are derived by dividing income or expense by the average balance of interest-earning assets or interest-bearing liabilities, respectively, for the periods presented.
 Average balances are derived from daily balances over the periods indicated.
 The average balances for loans are net of allowance for loan losses but include non-accrual loans.
 The loan yields include net amortization of certain deferred fees and costs that are considered adjustments to yields.
-The net amortization of deferred loan fees and costs were \$90,000 and \$72,000 for the three month periods ended March 31, 2022 and 2021, respectively.
-Interest income on securities does not include a tax equivalent adjustment for tax exempt securities.
+The net amortization of deferred loan fees and costs were \$58,000 and \$159,000 for the three month periods ended June 30, 2022 and 2021, respectively.
+The net amortization of deferred loan fees and costs were